 While a private math tutor may be able to get an idea of the topics they should help with based on your child’s quiz and test scores, a more systematic and methodical approach yields better results.

 This is one of the things that many parents love about Thinkster Math’s online tutoring program.
 Your child works with one certified math tutor, who is responsible for developing and customizing a learning plan specific to the areas they need help in the most.

 Your child’s tutor methodically approaches the learning plan through frequent assessments and unit tests.
 Performance results and your child’s progress are updated after each test on their Dynamic Progress Matrix.

 You can view the matrix easily and at any time to understand the specific concepts that your child is not meeting expectations.

-Your child’s Thinkster tutor uses this information to create a learning plan that focuses on building up foundational skills needed for high school, SAT, college success and beyond.
+Your child’s Thinkster tutor uses this information to create a learning plan that focuses on building up foundational math skills needed for success in high school, SAT, standardized tests, college, and beyond.

 I cannot think of a time that I raised my hand in class for help in middle school or stayed after school for help.